 Find more columns by Westlake here.

-Running the solar system clock backward, astronomers have identified two very unusual groupings of the planets that might have been the Star of Bethlehem, one occurred in 7 B.C. and the other in 2 B.C.
-Both these planetary groupings involved the planet Jupiter, considered to be the king of the planets.
-On the morning of June 17 in the year 2 B.C, the two brightest planets, Jupiter and Venus, appeared to pass so close to each other that they would have briefly blended into a single bright star.
-Could this have been the heavenly sign that launched the Magi on their journey westward to Jerusalem where they found the infant Jesus?
+Running the solar system clock backward, astronomers have identified two very unusual groupings of the planets that might have been the Star of Bethlehem, one occurring in 7 B.C. and the other in 2 B.C.
+Both of these planetary groupings involved the planet Jupiter, considered to be the king of the planets.
+Throughout several months in 7 B.C., the planets Jupiter and Saturn had a rare triple conjunction while in the constellation of Pisces, the Fish.
+On the morning of June 17 in the year 2 BC, the two brightest planets, Jupiter and Venus, appeared to pass so close to each other that they would have briefly blended into a single bright star.
+Could one of these unusual planetary conjunctions have been the heavenly sign that launched the Magi on their journey westward to Jerusalem where they found the infant Jesus?
 Unless other ancient records are found that give us more and better clues, this is as good a guess as any that astronomers can make.